2023 Governor’s Award

 Innovation & Impact in Manufacturing Exporter Award – Amfuel (Magnolia)

 American Fuel Cell & Coated Fabrics, or Amfuel, is a market leading manufacturer and fabricator of self-sealing, crash-resistant aviation fuel cells and liquid logistic tank solutions for both military and civil, rotary and fixed-wing aircraft.
 The company’s fuel bladders are designed to self-seal if shot so the warfighter can return safely to base.
 After struggling with a major hurdle, the company switched its sales approach and managed to nearly double export totals year over year.
 Amfuel’s products can be found in countries such as Italy, Taiwan, Spain, Canada, and South Korea.
-The Arkansas DEC will honor Amfuel for unique products and innovative solutions to find and successfully enter international markets with these products.
+The Arkansas DEC honored Amfuel for unique products and innovative solutions to find and successfully enter international markets with these products.

 Resilience in Manufacturing Exporter Award – Calico Trailer Manufacturing Company (Quitman)

 Calico Trailer Manufacturing Company (Calico Trailers) is a manufacturer of trailers for horses, cattle, and any big or exotic animals.Celebrating their 40th year in manufacturing, Calico reflected on how far they have come from losing a factory in Australia and losing their father and founder to cancer.
 Despite these hardships, Calico has continued to grow, expanding their reach to Canada and Chile, and working on reestablishing their presence in Australia.
-The Arkansas DEC will honor Calico Trailers for perseverance, dedication and overcoming setbacks to reach new markets and customers.
+The Arkansas DEC honored Calico Trailers for perseverance, dedication and overcoming setbacks to reach new markets and customers.

 Woman-Owned Exporter Award – Modern Chemical Inc. (Jacksonville)

 Modern Chemical Inc. is a manufacturer of quality and safe cleaners and degreasers, Blue Gold Industrial Cleaner and Blue Gold Spray Wash.
 Modern Chemical has been extremely successful with their products both nationally and internationally, cornering the market for cleaners with brands like Tesla, Rolls Royce, and NASA, but also by reaching across the globe to countries such as Egypt, France, India, Indonesia, Singapore, and many more.
-The Arkansas DEC will honor Modern Chemical for extraordinary achievements and significant impact as a woman-owned business in Arkansas.
+The Arkansas DEC honored Modern Chemical for extraordinary achievements and significant impact as a woman-owned business in Arkansas.

 “I encourage any company considering expanding into new markets to look to these five award winners,” said Jonathan Bricker, Chairman of the Arkansas DEC.
 “Through these stories, I hope other companies across Arkansas see the real opportunities for those willing to explore a new way of doing business.
 The Arkansas DEC is here to assist.
 We understand there will be many questions, and we are here to provide support throughout the process.”